 Canadian sports betting law

 The bill was introduced in 2020 by sponsor Kevin Waugh (Conservative) as a private member’s bill.
 In June 2021, Bill C-218 passed its third reading in the Senate received Royal Assent and became law.
-Now, it’s up to the provinces to decide what they want to do.
-A number have already started offering single-game wagering through what was once a parlay-only sports betting lottery product.
+Since then, it has been up to the provinces to decide what they want to do.
+Every single one has begun offering single-game wagering through what was once a parlay-only sports betting lottery product.

 Province by province